fluxcd/flux2/docs/guides/flux-v1-automation-migration.md

       range: '^1.0'
 ```

-Continue on to the next section to check that your `ImagePolicy` works.
+Continue on to the next sections to see an example, and how to check that your `ImagePolicy` works.

-### Checking the ImagePolicy works

-%%% TODO commit, push, reconcile, check the status of the ImagePolicy

-#### An ImagePolicy for the example
+#### An `ImagePolicy` for the example

 The example Deployment has annotations using `semver:` as a prefix, so the policy object also uses
 semver: